-- For more listings, check the Division of Student Life's Get Support page and Together@MIT.
+- For more listings, check the Division of Student Life's Get Support page and the Student Resources website.

 - If you're just having trouble falling asleep, check out Medical's extensive online resources.
 Call the Relaxation Line at 617-253-2256 (CALM) for a three-minute guided exercise.

 Some problems feel gigantic in the middle of the night, especially if you're sleep-deprived.
 Take a deep breath and evaluate whether you need an immediate solution or can wait until the morning.
 If you can wait, use the Help from MIT Resources page to find what you need.